jimsander/ghsite/index.md

 The simplified concept is that front end content is "static", meaning, the content is pre-built then pushed to cloud storage/CDNs.
 Don't confuse 'static' with do-nothing presentation only content, rather, javascript and API calls can make the content dynamic.
 </p>
 <p>
-The big difference is that with the **OLD** web server model, pages were rendered by calling a backend db, which is overkill, and not scalable.
+The big difference is that with the **OLD** web server model, pages were rendered by calling a backend db, which is overkill, and didn't scale well.

 </p>
 </div>